ICSE2020-MemLock/MemLock/README.md

 $ run_test1_AFL.sh
 ```

+In our experiments for testing example 1, MemLock can find crashes in a few minutes while AFL can not find any crashes.

 ### Run for testing example 2

-In our experiments for testing example 2, MemLock can find crashes in a few minutes while AFL can not find any crashes.
+Example 2 demonstrates an uncontrolled-memory-allocation bug.
+At line 25 in `example2.c`, the length of the user inputs is fed directly into `new []`.
+By carefully handcrafting the input, an adversary can provide arbitrarily large values, leading to program crash (i.e., `std::bad_alloc`) or running out of memory.
+You can perform fuzzing on this example program by following commands.

 ```sh
 # enter the tests folder